selinon/selinon/docs.source/faq.rst

 Should I replace Celery with Selinon?
 *************************************

 Well, hard to say.
 Celery is a great project and offers a lot of features.
 Selinon should be suitable for you when you have time and data dependencies between tasks and you can group these tasks into flows that are more sophisticated than Celery's primitives such as chain or chord.
 If this is true for you, just give Selinon a try.
-If you are already using Celery, check prepared guide on :ref:`how to migrate from raw Celery to Selinon <migration>`.
+If you are already using Celery, check prepared guide on :ref:`how to migrate from raw Celery to Selinon <celery>`.

 How should I name tasks and flows?
 **********************************